 Guess what?
 I’m not exactly an artist either – not in the traditional sense of the word, at least.
 I’m just a person who loves words and loves putting them together to make something meaningful.
 You might not love words, but I bet God has given you some other love or gift that you can use to create.

 Creators make music.
 They play instruments or use their voices in song.

 Creators teach.
 They make lesson plans and make up games to be used in the classroom.

 Creators build.
 They design bridges and construct homes.

 Creators act.
 They put together movies, musicals, plays, and skits.
 They make people laugh.

 Creators study.
-They research new discoveries and build new theories.
+They research discoveries and build new theories.

 How Faith Inspires Creativity first published at BeccaWierwille.com on March 13, 2019.
-Used with permission.
+Published with permission.